Exciting Path of Exile Patch Updates

 Bug Fixes and Developer Insights

-This patch also addresses various bugs and tweaks integral to seamless gameplay:
+This patch also addresses various bugs and tweaks integral to stable gameplay:

-- Reaper Summoning: Fixes ensure that summoned entities are no longer idle during combat.
+- Reaper Summoning: Fixes address summoned entities are no longer idle during combat.

 - Resource Management: Enhanced handling of cache files improves performance stability.